tonethar/IGME-330-Master/notes/closure-notes.md

 - every time `addThreeAndDouble()` is called, a new `newNum` variable and a `doubleIt()` function are created
 - when the the `doubleIt()` function is declared, a closure is created, and the `doubleIt()` function gets its own copy of a 'newNum' variable
-- once the `addThreeAndDouble()` function returns, both 'newNum` and `doubleIt()` are destroyed and memory is reclaimed
+- once the `addThreeAndDouble()` function returns, both `newNum` and `doubleIt()` are destroyed and memory is reclaimed
-- so, we got to see a closure (sort of), but it went away pretty quickly and without any apparent practical use
+- so, we got to see a closure (sort of), but it went away pretty quickly and without any apparent practical use ...

 ## III. `makeCounter()` - a simple closure example